The Cat Creeps (1930 film): Remakes

 The Cat Creeps was remade as The Cat and the Canary in 1939 with Bob Hope and Paulette Goddard with a more comedic approach.
 Elizabeth Patterson repeated her role in the film as Aunt Susan.
-The film was repeated again in the late 1970s as The Cat and the Canary in the United Kingdom as a more horror oriented film.
+The film was remade again in the late 1970s as The Cat and the Canary in the United Kingdom as a more horror oriented film.

 In 1946, Universal released a second film titled The Cat Creeps which is unrelated to the original story and borrowed more from the 1940 film Horror Island.

 Reception

 From contemporary reviews, a review in Film Daily declared the film as "excellent" with "an all-around fine cast [...]
 Rupert Julian's direction is intelligent and effective."
 Exhibitor's Forum found that the film was a "mystery thriller expertly produced with an excellent cast" specifically noting Twelvetrees and Raymond Hackett.
 Picture Play Magazine also liked the film, calling it "well done."

 Variety found the film to production values to be "first rate and the punch thrills neatly timed and built" while finding that "the creepy thrill value is still there, but in the translation from silent to sound it has been badly slowed up."
-A reviewer in The Bioscope found the film to be a "lured enough melodrama" and that "it is rather clap-trap stuff, [...] but it nevertheless achieves its object." as well as praising the acting of Helen Twelvretress, Raymond Hackett, Neil Hamilton and Blanche Frederici.
+A reviewer in The Bioscope found the film to be a "lurid enough melodrama" and that "it is rather clap-trap stuff, [...] but it nevertheless achieves its object." as well as praising the acting of Helen Twelvretress, Raymond Hackett, Neil Hamilton and Blanche Frederici.
 Harrison's Reports declared the film to be "a weird mystery drama, filled with thrills and with considerable comedy.
-It is well act and well presented and it keeps one in suspense to the very end" Silver Screen lamented that the original The Cat and the Canary film was "a much better mystery-thriller" and the "good cast is wasted" concluding the film to be "a very sad affair."
+It is well act and well presented and it keeps one in suspense to the very end."
+Silver Screen lamented that the original The Cat and the Canary film was "a much better mystery-thriller" and the "good cast is wasted" concluding the film to be "a very sad affair."